Frequently Asked Questions

 How is the Hip Helper made?

-Using a fleet of 3D printers, we print Hip Helpers as inventory gets low.
-3D printing works by adding melted layers of plastic on top of each other to fuse them together in the shape of the Hip Helper.
+Using a fleet of 3D printers, we print Hip Helpers continuously.
+3D printing works by adding melted layers of plastic on top of each other to fuse them together.
 Some printers are dedicated to printing the polyurethane base, a soft rubbery material.
 A hydraulic press is used to attach the base to the tool.

 All Hip Helpers are printed, assembled, and shipped in the USA.